farlies/rsked/doc/CONFIGURATION.md

 Linux sound system layer.
 If no sound is emitted for timeout seconds, `rsked` is notified.
 If silence is unexpected, `rsked` will attempt to restore programming, e.g. by switching to an alternate source.

+### Vlc_player

+- `enabled` : boolean, if true, the `vlc` player is enabled
+- `debug` : boolean, if true, `rsked` emits additional logging from the player
+- `bin_path` : path to the `vlc` binary

+Stock VLC Media Player on most Linux distributions will play most audio content.
+Starting with v1.0.5 it is by default the top priority player for everything except FM radio.

 ### Mpd_player